wi5nia/TechnicalCommunityContent/Cloud Computing/Azure Functions/Azure Functions HOL.md

     _Creating an Azure Function App_

 3. Enter an app name that is unique within Azure.
-Under **Resource Group**, select **Create new** and enter "FunctionsLabResourceGroup" (again without quotation marks) as the resource-group name to create a resource group for the Function App.
+Under **Resource Group**, select **Create new** and enter "FunctionsLabResourceGroup" (without quotation marks) as the resource-group name to create a resource group for the Function App.
 Accept the default values for all other parameters and click **Create** to create a new Function App.

 	> The app name becomes part of a DNS name and therefore must be unique within Azure.
 Make sure a green check mark appears to the name indicating it is unique.
 You probably **won't** be able to use "functionslab" as the app name.